uddamvathanak/Rom-Uddamvathanak/content/authors/admin/_index.md

 highlight_name: true
 ---

 Rom Uddamvathanak is an enthusiastic machine learning researcher with a strong foundation in cutting-edge techniques and methodologies.
 Currently focused on generative models and explainable AI, this researcher strives to bridge the gap between AI and human understanding.
+Rom is also passionate about applying these advancements to real-world problems through industry collaborations.
 {style="text-align: justify;"}